woefe/ytcc/README.md

 # ytcc

-Command line tool to keep track of your favourite playlists on YouTube and many other places.
+Command line tool to keep track of your favorite playlists on YouTube and many other places.

 **The second beta release of ytcc 2.0.0 is out!**
 Read [the migration guide](#migrating-from-version-1) before upgrading to 2.0.0 or later!